-The Harvard athletic department announced the hiring of Sue Parker as the first head coach for women’s rugby May 8, 2013, and she will enter her fourth season as head coach in 2016-17.
+The Harvard athletic department announced the hiring of Sue Parker as the first head coach for women’s rugby May 8, 2013, and she recently completed her fourth season as head coach in 2016-17.

 In 2015-16, Parker guided Harvard to a 4-5 record in its third season at the varsity level in the fall, highlighted by participating in the inaugural National Collegiate Women’s Varsity Rugby Association Championship.
 Parker and the Crimson then won the Ivy 7's Championship in the spring of 2016, defeating Brown, 17-5, in the chamionship.

 Year two saw growth for the program and the sport itself.
 In the fall Harvard took on Brown in the first all varsity women's rugby match in Ivy League history.
 The team also participated in its first 7's national torunament at the ACRA's 7's Championship.

 In her first season with the team, Parker helped Harvard claim the 2013 Ivy League Rugby Tournament title and earn a berth in its first-ever USA Rugby Collegiate Division I national championship tournament.

 Women's rugby is the 21st varsity sport for women and 42nd varsity sport overall at Harvard making the university the nation's leader in both areas.